 - 1. Initial set of vital signs to include:

+- A. Glasgow coma score

-- A. Heart rate
+- B. Heart rate

-- B. Blood pressure
+- C. Blood pressure

-- C. Respiratory rate
+- D. Respiratory rate

-- D. Pulse oximetry
+- E. Pulse oximetry

-- E. Glasgow coma score
+- F. Temperature

 - 2. Additional vital signs as indicated per patient complaint and/or condition

-- A. Temperature

-- B. Pain score
+- A. Pain score

-- C. ETCO2
+- B. ETCO2

 - 3. Reassess vital signs at a frequency dictated by the patient's condition

-- A. Minimum vital signs must be recorded every 5 minutes on all Priority-1 patients
+- A. Minimum, vital signs should be recorded every 5 minutes on all Priority-1 patients

-- B. Minimum, vital signs must be recorded every 10 minutes on all Priority-2 patients
+- B. Minimum, vital signs should be recorded every 10 minutes on all Priority-2 patients

-- C. Minimum vital signs must be documented every 15 minutes on Priority-3 patients
+- C. Minimum, vital signs should be recorded every 15 minutes on all Priority-3 patients

-- D. At a minimum, vital signs must be documented at the initiation and end of the transport for scheduled non-emergency transport patients
+- D. At a minimum, vital signs should be documented at the initiation and end of the transport for scheduled non-emergency transport patients

 - 4. Times vital signs are obtained must be documented

-- \ Use of automated NIBP measurements is permitted provided: - > The first set of vital signs will include a manual blood pressure - > The manually BP obtained should be utilized to verify the automated BP reading - > Any discrepancy between the manual and automated must be re-verified with repeat manual blood pressure measurement - > For continued discrepancy be manual and automated measurements it is paramount the provide consider the clinical presentation - Providers must always avoid relying on potentially falsely elevated automated readings if readings do not correlate with manual measurement or patient's clinical presentation - \ Patient care provider must use sound clinical judgment in patient assessment and need to verify NIBP blood pressure measurements and repeat manual blood pressure assessment as indicated
+- ★ Use of automated NIBP measurements is permitted provided: - ➤ The first set of vital signs will include a manual blood pressure - > The manually BP obtained should be utilized to verify the automated BP reading - Any discrepancy between the manual and automated must be re-verified with repeat manual blood pressure measurement - ➤ For continued discrepancy between manual and automated measurements it is paramount the provider considers the clinical presentation - Providers must always avoid relying on potentially falsely elevated automated readings if readings do not correlate with manual measurement or patient's clinical presentation - \ Patient care provider must use sound clinical judgment in patient assessment and need to verify NIBP blood pressure measurements and repeat manual blood pressure assessment as indicated

-EMS Dispatch Center Time

-(NCCEP EMS Dispatch 1)
+EMS Dispatch Center Time (NCCEP EMS Dispatch 1)

-- ★ Definition - > Time interval beginning with the time the initial 911 call is received by CMED and ending with the dispatch time of the responding MEDIC unit - \ Purpose - > To provide the safest and most appropriate level of response to all EMS events - > To provide timely/reliable response for all EMS events - > To provide quality EMS service - > To provide for continuous quality assurance
+- ★ Definition - > Time interval beginning with the time the initial 911-call is received by CMED and ending with the dispatch time of the responding MEDIC unit - Purpose - > To provide the safest and most appropriate level of response to all EMS events - > To provide timely/reliable response for all EMS events - > To provide quality EMS service - > To provide for continuous quality assurance

-- \ All 911-calls will be managed by certified EMD personnel - \ All 911-calls will be managed according to Medical Priority Dispatch System guidelines - \ The points of accreditation delineated by the International Academy of Emergency Dispatch will be utilized for ongoing quality assurance - MEDIC and First Responder units will be dispatched according to sub-determinants per MPDS call taking - \ MEDIC and First Responder units will respond as dispatched (lights & siren or NO lights & siren) immediately upon dispatch - ★ Dispatch priority may be changed once in route if: - CMED call taker determines patient condition has changed warranting an upgrade or downgrade in the response mode - Public safety personnel on-scene request an upgrade or downgrade based on patient condition - \ Units responding to Echo or Delta level calls will NOT be diverted to alternate calls - Units responding to Charlie, Bravo, or Alpha level calls may be diverted to higher priority calls if: - Instructed to do so by CMED personnel - > An alternate unit is immediately dispatched to the original lower priority call - \ Any time delays resulting in a prolonged EMS dispatch time will be documented in the PCR as an "EMS Dispatch Delay" as defined by the North Carolina College of Emergency Physicians EMS Dataset Standards Document
+- \ All 911-calls will be managed by certified EMD personnel - \ All 911-calls will be managed according to Medical Priority Dispatch System guidelines - \ The points of accreditation delineated by the International Academy of Emergency Dispatch will be utilized for ongoing quality assurance - MEDIC and First Responder units will be dispatched according to sub-determinants per MPDS call taking - \ MEDIC and First Responder units will respond as dispatched (lights & siren or NO lights & siren) immediately upon dispatch - ★ Dispatch priority may be changed once in route if: - CMED call taker determines patient condition has changed warranting an upgrade or downgrade in the response mode - Public safety personnel on-scene request an upgrade or downgrade based on patient condition - \ Units responding to Echo or Delta level calls will NOT be diverted to alternate calls - Units responding to Charlie, Bravo, or Alpha level calls may be diverted to higher priority calls if: - Instructed to do so by CMED personnel - An alternate unit is immediately dispatched to the original lower priority call - \ Any time delays resulting in a prolonged EMS dispatch time will be documented in the PCR as an "EMS Dispatch Delay" as defined by the North Carolina College of Emergency Physicians EMS Dataset Standards Document